 The Sir Walter Miler is directed and promoted by Sir Walter Running; a local group that consists of Pat Price, Logan Roberts, and Sandy Roberts, with additional help from Jeff Caron, Greg Dame, Michelle Ames, Michael Mansy, and a team of interns.
 More information can be found at SirWalterRunning.com

 Sir Walter Running also hosts the Pop Up Miles series, the Raleigh RunDown Downhill Mile, the upcoming Pop Up Cross Country series, and is an official USATF club (#13-1063).
 More information can be found at SirWalterRunning.com and you can run along (virtually) on Strava.
+Sir Walter Running also produces the Summer of Miles podcast, and Singlet PR, a boutique atheletics-based public relations firm.

 All Inquiries: Contact Pat Price | 919.260.8013 | SirWalterRunning@gmail.com